SuperOfficeDocs/superoffice-docs/user-guide/en/request/category/index.md

 # Categories

 All requests belong to a category, and each category has its own rules that define how requests are processed in the system.

 Typically, the higher-level categories will correspond to the organisation's departments, while subcategories will correspond to areas of responsibility and/or logical structures within a department.
 Subcategories could also be the products that the company sells.

 An example might be to have the main categories of User Support, Development, Sales and Invoicing - and subcategories in these for each of the products that are sold.

+> [!NOTE]
-**Disambiguation:** The term "category" is also used for company categories.
+> The term **category** is also used for company categories.
 See [Lists][3].

 Users can be added as members in the categories individually or via the [user groups][4] they belong to.